 RocNavCom is a not for profit organization presently under the umbrella of the America Legion Post 98 Rockport.

 The RocNavCom is looking for Rockport residents to host the forty midshipmen and ten advisors during their visit.
-The midshipmen range in age from 18 to 23.
-The hosts will be responsible for room and board Friday, Saturday and Sunday, transportation to morning events and returning the midshipmen to T-wharf Sunday evening.
+The hosts will be responsible for room and board, transportation to morning events and returning the midshipmen Sunday evening.
 Many of the activities the midshipmen will be participating in include meals.
-We are holding to the Navy standard of the buddy system; hosts must be able to accommodate at least two midshipmen or advisors.
-If you are interested in hosting midshipmen or advisors, click here.

-Due the lack of available lodging for visiting active duty sailors, the Rockport Navy Committee is looking for Rockport residents willing to host sailors in their homes.
-We are holding to the Navy standard of the buddy system; hosts must be able to accommodate at least two sailors.
-The sailors only need lodging; no meals or transportation is required.
-If you are interested in hosting sailors, click here.
+Due to the lack of available lodging for visiting active duty sailors, the Rockport Navy Committee is also looking for Rockport residents willing to host sailors in their homes.
+The sailors only need lodging; no meals or transportation.

-One of the USNA’s 44 foot sailboats will be open for public tours on T-wharf from 12 p.m. to 4 p.m.
-Saturday and Sunday.
+12:00 PM – 4:00 PM: One of the USNA’s 44 foot sailboats will be open for public tours on T-wharf.
 Midshipmen will be on hand to answer questions.